-Often papillary RCC in its early stages has no signs or symptoms.
-In these cases, it is found by accident on an ultrasound or CT scan carried out for other reasons or to investigate symptoms, such as high blood pressure, weight loss, high temperature, problems with muscles or nerves in the body, or abnormal blood tests.
+Often papillary RCC has no signs or symptoms in its early stages.
+In these cases, it is found by accident on a scan carried out for other reasons or to investigate symptoms, such as high blood pressure, weight loss, high temperature, problems with muscles or nerves in the body, or abnormal blood tests.

-Around 25-30% of patients don't find out they have papillary RCC until their cancer has already spread (metastatic disease) and they have symptoms such as shortness of breath, coughing up blood (haemoptysis), bone pain, or bone fracture.
+Around 25-30% of patients don't find out they have papillary RCC until their cancer has already spread (metastatic disease) and they have symptoms such as blood in their urine, shortness of breath, coughing up blood (haemoptysis), bone pain, or bone fracture.
 Papillary RCC does not spread as easily as clear cell RCC and most commonly spreads to the lymph nodes, lungs, bone, and brain.